Prep Time: About 1 hour

 The next day, make the Anchovy Butter and Horseradish Cream Sauce.
 To make the anchovy butter, combine the drained anchovies and butter in a mixing bowl; use a fork to combine the two ingredients, then set the butter aside at room temp.

-Pull the Ribeye from the oven 1-2 hours before cooking.
-Thirty minutes before cooking, heat your oven, grill, or smoker accordingly.
-Then, cook the roast at a low temperature (170-ish℉) until the internal temperature of the reaches about 117℉; remove from heat and allow the meat to rest for at least 1 hour, or up to 3-4 hours, at room temperature.
+Pull the Ribeye from the refrigerator 1-2 hours before cooking.
+Thirty minutes before cooking prepare your grill for two-zone cooking and cook the roast at a low temperature (170-ish℉) until the internal temperature reaches about 117℉.
+Remove from heat, tent with foil, and allow the meat to rest for at least 1 hour, and up to 3-4 hours, at room temperature.

 While the meat is resting, simmer the potatoes in heavily salted water until they’re “almost” tender.
 Drain the potatoes, allow them to air dry briefly and then place them in a mixing bowl.
 Drizzle with enough grapeseed oil to lightly coat and season with kosher salt.

-Light a full chimney of coals.
+Light chimney of coals.on your PK.
 When the flames reach over the top of the chimney and the coals are glowing red and covered with a fine gray ash, finish the potatoes by placing the grilling basket directly over the charcoal chimney, shaking the basket and flipping the potatoes as needed so they don’t burn–keep them moving!!!

 Pour the coals in the grill, then tuck the sheet tray of potatoes under the grill (on the AF shelf) to keep warm while you finish the meat.
 Just before serving, toss potatoes in the Anchovy Butter.

-When the coals are glowing red and covered with a fine gray ash, place the roast over direct heat, and cook, flipping and rotating as needed, until the crust is deeply browned.
+Place the roast back on the PK over direct heat, and cook, flipping and rotating as needed, until the crust is deeply browned.

 To serve, slice the ribeye and plate the buttery potatoes, garnish both with flaky salt and lemon zest and serve with the Horseradish Cream on the side.